orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Cryptographic strength is not independent contestability by itself.

 Structural independence is not the same as economic resistance.

+Declared materiality is not independent verification by itself.

+NDC is meaningful only under disclosed materiality assumptions.

+Self-declared materiality should be treated as internal diagnostic unless externally anchored, adversarially contestable, or independently reproducible.

 A-DAP helps create the object that later accountability may need.